ogr42/zillow_data_by_google_search/README.md

 # Zillow data by google search
-This script gets zillow.com data ONLY by Google search.
+## This script gets zillow.com data ONLY by Google search.

+The site zillow.com prohibits a data scraping.
+It shows the captcha, blocks ip-address etc.

+But you can get this data!

-It gets data (addresses of property) in .csv formate from the file 'properties_sample.csv'.
+This script gets data (addresses of property) in .csv format from the file 'properties_sample.csv'.

-The script outputs data for each property:
+The script outputs data for each property address:
 - address (build & street, city, state, zip_code);
 - link to zillow.com;
 - zpid from zillow.com;